ZanderUF/MSR_1D/PrecursorSolve/docs/source/input.rst

 =========  ===========  ==========================================================
 Parameter  Value        Description
 =========  ===========  ==========================================================
-time       yes or no    Perform a time dependent calculation dbg        yes or no    Turn on DEBUG printing - prints a lot of stuff meth       integer      0 - forward Euler 1 - backward Euler
+TimeSolv   yes or no    Perform a time dependent calculation DebuggIt   yes or no    Turn on DEBUG printing - prints a lot of stuff ReadDig3   yes or no    Read DIF3D external file for power profile and such TDMethod   integer      0 - forward Euler 1 - backward Euler
+Feedback   Integer      0 - (default) no feedback 1 - temperature 2 - instant beta

-step       yes or no    Perform a step perturbation or not stpb       Double       Start time for step perturbation stpe       Double       End time for step perturbation rmpb       Double       Start time for ramp perturbation rmpe       Double       End time for ramp perturbation ramp       yes or no    Perform a ramp perturbation or not zag        yes or no    Perform a zig-zag perturbation or not feed       Integer      0 - (default) no feedback 1 - temperature 2 - instant beta rdpw       yes or no    Read power profile from a file del        Double       Indicate fixed time step size, ex: 1E-5 tmax       Real         Indicate the total length of the simulation tin        Double       Beginning point of the perturbation nem        Integer      Number of equal spaced elements in the model npe        Integer      Number of nodes per element pipe       Integer      Number of elements in the outer circuit inlt       Integer      Starting element of the inlet plenum scor       Integer      Starting element of the main core region ecor       Integer      Final element of the main core region hexs       Integer      Heat exchanger starting element location hexe       Integer      Heat exchanger ending element location outl       Integer      Final element of the outlet plenum area       Real         Area of the fuel core [:math:`cm^2`] apip       Real         Area of the piping [:math:'cm^2'] mflow      Real         Mass flow rate [:math:`g/cm^3`] tpow       Real         Total axial power [:math:`n/s-cm`] nitr       Real         Set number of maximum nonlinear iterations elem       Real         Element length [:math:`cm`] ndg        Integer      Number of delayed neutron groups nmat       Integer      Number of fissional materials gen        Real         Neutron generation time [:math:`s^-2`] reac       Real         Reactivity insertion for step and ramp save       Real         Interval to write out spatial solution files to
+StepPert   yes or no    Perform a step perturbation or not StrtStep   Double       Start time for step perturbation EndStep    Double       End time for step perturbation RampPer    yes or no    Perform a ramp perturbation or not StrtRamp   Double       Start time for ramp perturbation EndRamp    Double       End time for ramp perturbation ZaggPert   yes or no    Perform a zig-zag perturbation or not Reactiv    Real         Reactivity insertion for step and ramp

+TimeStep   Double       Indicate fixed time step size, ex: 1E-5 EndTime    Real         Indicate the total length of the simulation StrtTime   Double       Beginning point of the perturbation

+ElemSize   Integer      Size of elements
+NumElems   Integer      Number of equal spaced elements in the model NumNodes   Integer      Number of nodes per element

+FuelInlt   Integer      Starting element of the inlet plenum CoreStrt   Integer      Starting element of the main core region CoreEnd    Integer      Final element of the main core region FuelOutl   Integer      Final element of the outlet plenum StartHex   Integer      Heat exchanger starting element location EndHexch   Integer      Heat exchanger ending element location

+CoreArea   Real         Area of the fuel core [:math:`cm^2`] PipArea    Real         Area of the piping [:math:`cm^2`] HexcArea   Real         Area of the heat exchanger  [:math:`cm^2`]

+TimeCons   Real         Time constant for mass flow rate reduction PerFlow    Real         Percent reduction in flow rate over 1/TimeCons
+MassFlow   Real         Mass flow rate [:math:`g/cm^3`] TotalPow   Real         Total axial power [:math:`n/s-cm`]

+NlIters    Integer      Set number of maximum nonlinear iterations

+NumDelay   Integer      Number of delayed neutron groups Material   Integer      Number of fissional materials GenTime    Real         Neutron generation time [:math:`s^-2`] SaveTime   Real         Interval to write out spatial solution files to
 =========  ===========  ==========================================================

 ..
 Delay Block::